by Dr. Josh Axe

 What can you do to get a handle on stress?
 Try to exercise regularly, which is a natural stress reliever and immune system health booster, along with prioritizing sleep and relaxing activities such as meditation, prayer, reading, yoga, journaling, etc.

-Certain adaptogenic herbs, such as Ancient Nutrition’s Ashwagandha Capsules, can also support a healthy response to stress, cortisol/DHEA balance, healthy energy levels, focus, a positive outlook and restful sleep.
+Certain adaptogenic herbs, such as Ancient Nutrition’s Organic Ashwagandha Tablets, can also support a healthy response to stress, cortisol/DHEA balance, healthy energy levels, focus, a positive outlook and restful sleep.

 - How does gut health affect immune system health?
 Microbiota are the trillions of bacterial organisms that live inside our bodies.
 Our gut is a central location of the microbiome, where a large majority of bacteria and other microorganisms live.